APPLIED STRATEGY FOR HOSPITALITY, TOURISM AND EVENTS MANAGEMENT (BLENDED LEARNING) - 2020/1

 All participants must meet the entry criteria for the Programme.

 The module will focus on the application of learning at work and enable learners to test theories, tools and techniques in the context of their own organisation.
-The module will cover the following indicative content (Industry Learning Outcomes)
+The module will cover the following indicative content:

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide learners with the opportunity to demonstrate effective engagement, with and management of, a diverse group of stakeholders.
+The assessment strategy is designed to provide learners with the opportunity to demonstrate their understanding and application of the core learning outcomes for the module and the full range of knowledge, skills and behaviours identified above.
+It is designed to provide learners with the opportunity to demonstrate effective engagement, with and management of, a diverse group of stakeholders.
 Learners will need to be able to show that they have the ability to influence people effectively to drive through change or process improvements.
 Learners will need to show they have the ability to develop a plan and mobilise resources effectively to deliver anticipated and effective outcomes.